- FoodSearcher Tool

-The paper and pulp industry uses the fiber in the stem of flax plants for linen sheets, napkins, table cloths and clothing, and for fine papers like parchment paper and cigarette paper.
+Though the demand is currently limited, the paper and pulp industry use the fiber in the stem of flax plants for linen sheets, napkins, table cloths and clothing, and for fine papers like parchment paper and cigarette paper.
 Short flax fibers can be blended with cotton or other fibers to make medical products such as bandages.
 New developments are focusing on using flax straw as an alternative fuel.
 Flax straw has a per ton heating value similar to soft coal and thus has a heating value greater than other crop residues.
-Flax fiber is also under consideration as a lighter, environmentally friendly replacement for glass in cars.
-Using flax, a Canadian plant produces fibers to replace the fiberglass presently used to make automotive parts like dashboards.blending cotton and flax
+Flax fiber is also under consideration as a lighter, environmentally friendly replacement for fiberglass in cars.
+Using flax, a Canadian plant produces fibers to replace the fiberglass presently used to make automotive parts like dashboards.

-Competition for flax production acres will continue to be stiff as high corn prices drive growers' to plant more corn acres.
+Competition for flax production acres will continue to be stiff as other commodities which may be easier to grow and have higher yield potential may be more profitable or less risky to produce.
 Expansion of the flax market is most likely to occur from increased demand for human consumption and environmentally friendly industrial uses.